 - In newly painted classrooms, teachers felt more energetic and empowered

-- These findings can provide educators, administrators, and parents with greater insight into how paint color can create conditions that enhance student learning
+These findings can provide educators, administrators, and parents with greater insight into how to use color to create conditions that enhance student learning.

 To review the key research findings, see below for links to the executive summary and infographic.
 You can also visit PPG’s community engagement website for more information, like maybe how to get your school on the list of those to be upleveled with color!

 Please share this with every teacher and administrator you know so we can use the silent resources we all have to uplift and bring more engagement, joy and focus to our children.